Poison (Nicole Scherzinger song): Music video

-The music video for "Poison" was filmed over one day in an empty warehouse in Los Angeles, with Joseph Khan serving as the director and Rich & Tone as the choreographers. the music video for "Poison" features Scherzinger "sporting a skin-tight ninja outfit as she dance-fights with baddies."
+The music video for "Poison" was filmed over one day in an empty warehouse in Los Angeles, with Joseph Kahn serving as the director and Rich & Tone as the choreographers. the music video for "Poison" features Scherzinger "sporting a skin-tight ninja outfit as she dance-fights with baddies."
 The video's superhero theme has been compared to Kahn's "Toxic" music video for Britney Spears.

 The video begins on a city sidewalk where Scherzinger walks into a telephone booth as several men in black suits pass by the booth.
 As Scherzinger begins to undress, the men stop to stare as she begins taking off her glasses and shaking her hair back.
 The video then moves to Scherzinger in a dress walking past four men mopping the floor to a supply closet where she enters and reappears moments later, dressed in a black body suit with a cape.
 As the chorus begins, the situation rapidly switches back-and-forth from Scherzinger in her good-girl persona shown fighting escaped jail prisoners dressed in striped suits (and Beagle Boys masks) to Scherzinger in her bad-girl persona fighting with police.
 As the song progresses, Scherzinger is shown in a classic looking automobile and riding a BMW motorcycle, with a streaking white and black background.
 Several shots of her bad-girl persona alone in a room with two prisoners are then shown.
 As the bridge begins, she is shown in her good-girl ego standing by a podium, talking to a group of reporters while waving her hands in the air.
 As the bridge ends, she brings her hands down, blowing back all of the reporters, who then begin dancing and pumping their arms to the song.
 The video moves to Scherzinger dancing with the police and prisoners before ending with her blowing away the two men who were in the room with her and walking away.

 MTV's Gil Kaufman called the video "slinky".
 Robbie Daw from Idolator, said that "[we were] unsure about [...]
 'Poison' when it first surfaced.
 But now that it’s been fitted with a somewhat stylish Joseph Kahn video, it’s all sort of starting to fall into place.
 'Poison' video is super hot trash on a budget. ..
 But giving people with this much guilty pleasure in four minutes is just plain priceless."

 French magazine Musique Mag, said that "[...] varying scenes, and fighting against thugs become [a] frenzied choreography."